brendanbignell/CUDA_MonteCarloOptionPricer/README.md

 ### 2.2.  barrier_xgboost.ipynb

-XGBoost Gradient Boosted Decision Tree Models were trained using a file of 100K to 10 million barrier options.
-The XGBoost model is then used to predict the price.
+XGBoost Gradient Boosted Decision Tree Models were trained on 10 million barrier options.
 Model accuracy statistics are calculated, Mathpoltlib and Ploty charts are then used to visualize the model performance.

  ![European Barriers](https://github.com/brendanbignell/CUDA_MonteCarloOptionPricer/blob/master/images/EuropeanBarriers.png)